Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 # apply french language translation to the resource from file if the translation exists
 axway central apply -f ./some/folder/lang-resources.json --language="fr-fr"

-# apply german and portugese translation to the resource from file if the translations eixts and output results in YAML format
+# apply german and portuguese translation to the resource from file if the translations exists and output results in YAML format
 axway central apply -f ./some/folder/lang-resources.json --language="de-de,pt-br,en-us" -o yaml
 ```